actoron/jadex/docs/tutorials/ac/09 Application Integration.md

 ### Write a Main Class

-- Create a new java class file named *MainH1.java*.
+- Create a new Java class file named *MainH1.java*.
 - In the class add a main method, i.e. a method with the following signature:

 ```java